Residency in certain countries or geographic regions or travel to those areas may make you ineligible to donate.

 - You spent three or more months cumulatively in the United Kingdom (England, Northern Ireland, Scotland, Wales, the Isle of Man, the Channel Islands, Gibraltar or the Falkland Islands) from 1980 through 1996.

-- You received a blood transfusion in the United Kingdom or France since 1980.
+- You received a blood transfusion in the United Kingdom, France or Ireland since 1980.